Moo64c/moo64c.github.io/_posts/2025-03-16-Master-of-Policies.md

 ![Respond quickly to wide fraud attacks using a simple UI.](https://moo64c.github.io/assets/images/Master-of-Policies/visualization.jpeg)

-This new capability enabled instant deployment of alerts and automated actions on emerging threats, as soon as they were detected Previously, a customer-identified threat would trigger a lengthy, multi-team process for analysis, rule creation, and deployment.
+This new capability enabled instant deployment of alerts and automated actions on emerging threats, as soon as they were detected.
+Previously, a customer-identified threat would trigger a lengthy, multi-team process for analysis, rule creation and deployment.
 During this delay, customers remained vulnerable to known threats. *Policy Manager* eliminates this friction, enabling Pinpoint to react swiftly and empower customers to protect their own users.

 *Policy Manager*'s impact was immediate.
 Within days, it began alerting on suspected fraud.
 A month later, a customer experienced a critical scenario: a previously blocked attack bypassed detection due to a configuration issue.
 Using Policy Manager, they swiftly identified and blocked the attack in **just three hours**, showcasing the tool's power in real-world situations.